 Paste Unformatted Data From Excel to Word

-1. In Excel, highlight the range of cells that you need to copy to Word.
+- In Excel, highlight the range of cells you need to copy to Word.

-The data from Excel will be pasted into Word as raw data (not in a table).
+The data from Excel is pasted into Word as raw data (not in a table).

 You can copy and paste between a Google sheet and Word document the same way as in Excel.